diabako/SentimentAnalysis-MongoDB-Java-Databricks/README.md

 import pymongo
 from pymongo import MongoClient

-dbname = 'YOUR DATABASE NAME'
+//dbname is the MONGODB_DATABASE created in step 4 dbname = 'YOUR DATABASE NAME'

+//collectionname is the collection created in step 4 and which contains your raw reddit posts collectionname = 'YOUR COLLECTION NAME'

-collectionname = 'YOUR COLLECTION NAME' sentiment_collectionname = 'NAME OF THE NEW COLLECTION FOR RESULTS' uri = 'MONGODB ATLAS CONNECTION STRING'
+//sentiment_collectionname is the new collection that will contains the results of the reddit posts sentiment analysis sentiment_collectionname = 'NAME OF THE NEW COLLECTION FOR RESULTS'

+//uri is the MongoDB Atlas connection string uri = 'MONGODB ATLAS CONNECTION STRING'

 # Connect to the MongoDB Atlas cluster